Chapter 2: Meals and feeding

 I learned that the simpler, the better – for both of us.
 My husband started to want blander food, and I needed quick and easy.
 It was all good.

 Preparing food is probably something that you will do often.
-While you may be an excellent cook who loves trying new dishes and preparing elaborate meals, when you are giving care to someone, this may no longer be possible.
-Learning how to prepare meals efficiently in time and energy is one of the most important things for you to figure out.
-Time-saving and simple will probably become your priorities.
+While you may be an excellent cook who loves trying fancy new dishes, when you are giving care to someone who is ill, this may no longer be possible.
+Time-saving, simple meals may become a priority.

-Meal preparation is far more complex and time-consuming than we often think.
+Meal preparation is more complex and time-consuming than we often think.
 It includes the following:

 Ready?
 Set?
 Go! – Suggestions for efficient meal preparation

 Below are several tips and strategies that can help you save time and keep meal preparation simple.
-Click on each tab to view.
+Click on each title to view.

 Prepare a menu for one or two weeks at a time.